DevComPsy/2021FluxCompModellingWorkshop/TutorialMaterials/README.md

-This folder contains materials related to the tutorials.
+This folder contains materials related to the afternoon tutorials.

+Tutorial 1: Inferring cognitive models of reinforcement learning from choice data